Erik0810/BullBearRadar/inno_setup/README.md

 - Environment configuration setup
 - Desktop and Start Menu shortcuts

-## For End Users

-1. Download `StockSentimentSetup.exe`
-2. Run the installer (requires administrator privileges)
-3. Follow the installation wizard
-4. Enter your Reddit API credentials when prompted
-   - You can get these from https://www.reddit.com/prefs/apps
-5. Launch the application from the desktop shortcut or Start Menu

 ### System Requirements

 - Windows 7 SP1 or later
 - Internet connection (for initial setup)
 - 500MB free disk space
 - Administrator privileges (for installation only)

-## For Developers

 ### Prerequisites